No Returns

 Kevin Krein is a writer and host of the Anhedonic Headphones Podcast.
 His music writing (and some of his non-music writing) is on Anhedonic Headphones, or you can follow him on Twitter and Instagram.

-“It’s Not Christmas Till Somebody Cries,” written by Benjamin Romans, CJ Baran, Carly Rae Jepsen, and James Flannigan; performed by Carly Rae Jepsen.
-Interscope, 2020.
+“Too Much,” written by Carly Rae Jepsen, ; performed by Carly Rae Jepsen.
+Dedicated, Interscope, 2019.

 Episode Music Credits: